sporto/sporto.github.com/source/_posts/2013-04-12-comparison-angular-backbone-can-ember.markdown

 Overall is a tight competition, there are no clear winners or losers.
 So I guess it all comes down to personal taste or how much weight you apply to each particular factor.

+## A note about Backbone

+I cannot finish my blog post without saying this.
+I won't feel like I am offering you value otherwise.
+Backbone was a great library two years ago, but __there are better things now__.
+I believe that many people choose Backbone just because of its popularity, it is a vicious circle.

+I strongly feel that you should avoid Backbone for new projects because of its lack of features and developer convenience.
+Choosing Backbone because of the community and the ecosystem is a strong argument, but one that should go away as the other frameworks become more popular. __It is time to move on__.